GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 ## A layer window has disappeared in QGIS

 __Solution:__
- 1. Open in the main tab `View`,
+ 1. Open in the main tab `View`.
- 2. In the pop-up window select `Panels`
+ 2. In the pop-up window select `Panels`.
- 3. In the sub-window hook the case `Layers`
+ 3. In the sub-window hook the case `Layers`.

 ```{figure} /fig/en_closed_layer_view.png
 ---